inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 Notice that the scale stays the same!
 'On the fly' reprojection is useful for combining datasets that are in different CRSes.

-10. Deactivate :guilabel:`'on the fly' reprojection` again, by unchecking the box next to Enable ‘on the fly’ CRS transformation.
+10. Deactivate 'on the fly' reprojection again, by unchecking the box next to :guilabel:`Enable ‘on the fly’ CRS transformation`.

-11. Add another vector layer, located in :file:`qgis/peta_dunia/Indonesia.shp`.
+11. Load the vector layer :file:`Indonesia.shp` located in :file:`qgis/peta_dunia/`.

-.. note:: You may need to unzip :file:`peta_dunia.zip` first.
+.. note:: You may need to unzip :file:`peta_dunia.zip` first in order to open the shapefile.

 What do you notice?
 The layer is not visible!